-Disclaimer: Although my final verdict is based on evidence, it’s not guaranteed to be correct.
-Although I don’t condone steroid-use it’s important not to judge those who do take them, as it’s their own personal choice.
+Disclaimer: Although this verdict is based on evidence, it’s not guaranteed to be correct.
+I don’t condone steroid-use, but I also don’t judge those who do take them as it’s their own personal choice.

 If I had to pick my favourite EVER Marvel character, it would be Wolverine.